Skip to content

 3. End-user signs up through the customer-facing app.

-import { createClient } from "@backlex/client";
+import { createClient } from "backlex";

 const wks = createClient({